PritamUmaiya/password/README.md

 ## Features

 - Generates passwords based on site name and master password

+- Optional salt input for extra personalization

-- Enforces strong passwords with options to include uppercase, lowercase, numbers, and symbols
+- Enforces strong master passwords (uppercase, lowercase, number, symbol)

 - Ensures at least 2 characters from each selected character type

-- Password length customizable (minimum 10 characters)
+- Password length customizable (minimum based on character types)

-- Dark mode toggle
+- Allows alphanumeric site names with single spaces

 - Copy to clipboard functionality

 - Responsive design for desktop and mobile

 ## How It Works

-Enter your site name (e.g., `google` or `facebook2`) and your master password.
-The app uses SHA-256 hashing to generate a consistent, strong password that you can reproduce anytime without storing passwords anywhere.
+Enter your site name (e.g., Google, Facebook 2) and your master password.
+Optionally, include a custom salt.
+The app uses SHA-256 hashing to generate a consistent, strong password you can reproduce anytime without storing anything.

 ## Usage

-1. Enter the site name (lowercase, no `.com` or `https`)
+- Enter the site name (alphanumeric, max 50 chars, single spaces allowed)

+- Optionally, enter a salt (max 50 chars, case-sensitive)

-2. Enter your master password (at least 10 chars with uppercase, lowercase, number, and symbol)
+- Enter your master password (10–50 chars, must include uppercase, lowercase, number, and symbol)

-3. Adjust password length or character type options if needed
+- Adjust password length or character type options if needed

-4. Click **Generate Password**
+- Click Generate Password

-5. Copy your generated password to use on the site
+- Copy your generated password to use on the site

 ## Security Note

-- This tool uses client-side hashing and does not store or transmit your passwords.
+- All hashing is done client-side; no data is sent or saved.

-- Keep your master password secret; knowing it is required to generate your passwords.
+- Your master password is never stored—only used to derive site-specific passwords.

-- The site is public but secure, as passwords cannot be reversed to reveal the master password.
+- Consistent output ensures reproducibility across sessions.

 ## Hosting